-And so, the idea is simple: A bimonthly Women+ in Translation reading series in NYC that spotlights women-identified or nonbinary translators or translators of women-identified or nonbinary authors (or both!).
+And so, the idea is simple: A bimonthly Women+ in Translation reading series in NYC that spotlights women and nonbinary translators OR translators of women and nonbinary authors (or both!).

 Read work can either be published or unpublished, as part of what this series is reacting to is the comparative dearth of published works by women in translation.

 The series is named Jill!
 As in, no Jack required, and also as nod to Suzanne Jill Levine, the literary scholar, poet, and the translator we have to thank for numerous works by Latin American luminaries such as Julio Cortázar and Manuel Puig, among many, many others.